Independent and Supplementary Prescribing for Healthcare Professionals

 This is a joint application process and applicants need to apply to their health board or their employer if applying to an independent clinic BEFORE they apply to QMU.

-For further information or advice on application, please contact the Programme Leader, Dr Alison Wood or Associate Programme Lead, Dr Alison Coull
+For further information or advice on application, please contact Dr Alison Wood (Programme Leader)

 Applying to QMU for this course